-SHERBURN-IN-ELMET, All Saints (SE 488 336) (November 2004)
+SHERBURN-IN-ELMET, All Saints (SE 488 336),

-(Bedrock: Permian Zechstein Group, Brotherton Formation)
+(Bedrock: Permian Zechstein Group, Brotherton Formation.)

 Sherburn-in-Elmet is a large industrial village but the excellent church is well placed on an eminence by itself to the west, with steeply falling ground to the north and distant views across flat countryside towards Tadcaster.
 It is also another church in this area built of cream-coloured magnesian limestone, probably here to be equated with the Huddleston stone that was once dug in the region of Huddleston Old Wood, a mile and a half to the west.
 There are still working quarries nearby, notably in the triangle between the railway line, the A1 and the B1222.

 This is most apparent in the nave arcades, composed of massive circular piers and round arches bearing a complex series of rolls and hollows.
-(See the N. arcade, right.)
+(See the N. arcade, above right.)
 The capitals (which go together in pairs, north to south) present variations on the scalloped form except for the leaf volutes on the E. responds.
 (Successive N. arcade piers and responds, from west to east, are illustrated at the foot of the page, beginning from the left.)
-Still powerful but cruder are the tower arches (north and south towards the embracing aisles and east towards the nave), each formed of three stepped orders bearing only the narrowest of chamfers, between which rises a heavy quadripartite vault (shown below left).
+Still powerful but cruder are the tower arches (north and south towards the embracing aisles and east towards the nave), each formed of three stepped orders bearing only the narrowest of chamfers, between which rises a heavy quadripartite vault (shown above right).
 Thus the majority of the tower is also Norman, the nave retains its twelfth century length, and the N. aisle (though not the S. aisle) is apparently still of its original width.
 Neither can the earlier nave have been much lower than the present one, for above the E. arch of the tower is a round-headed Sanctus bell window (which were generally constructed to allow someone sitting in the ringing chamber to follow the service) with an order of side shafts, and the nave roof must always have been above this.
-Only at the line of the chancel arch is the twelfth century finally left behind and the thirteenth century reached, for here the pointed arch consists of two flat chamfered orders, the outer, continuous down the responds and the inner, springing from semicircular shafts.
+Only at the line of the chancel arch is the twelfth century finally left behind and the thirteenth century reached, for here the pointed arch consists of two flat-chamfered orders, the outer continuous down the responds and the inner springing from semicircular shafts.
 It looks very tall and slender in comparison with the nave arcades although its proportions are actually quite commonplace.
 The arches from the chancel to the Steeton chapel and what was once the N. chapel but is now the organ chamber, are double-flat-chamfered with the inner orders supported on corbels, the style of which is simpler to the north.
 There are no arches between the nave aisles and their extensions as chapels, which now appear as unified spaces although they cannot have been so originally.
 Indeed, a curved portion of the N. aisle wall, east of the easternmost pier, seems to show this aisle once terminated in an apse, in which case the S. aisle and chancel would probably have done likewise.
 The nave and aisles may then have been covered by a single, steeply pitched roof, very high in the centre but coming down at the aisle walls to the level of the present Perpendicular window sills, making narrow round-headed windows like that surviving to the north, the only lighting this very wide church would probably have received.